HedgeCore-Protocol/hedgecore-docs/content/docs/features/use-cases.md

 ## Summary

-HedgeCore's dual-token architecture enables diverse use cases from conservative yield generation to sophisticated DeFi strategies.
-The one-way wrapper (hUSDC → sUSD) provides a straightforward path to yield generation, while hUSDC's tradeable nature enables secondary market activity and DeFi composability without compromising sUSD's security model.
+StoneYield's dual-token architecture empowers everything from conservative treasury management to complex DeFi strategies.
+Treasuries decide when capital sits in the soul-bound sUSDC layer or when it should roam the ecosystem as STUSD — all while staying verifiably hedged.